geosem42/filamentor/README.md

 ### Custom Elements

 You can create custom elements by extending the base Element class and registering them with Filamentor.
-For more information, see the [Custom Elements documentation](https://sourcegraph.com/cody/chat).

 ## Published Files